 “Could you edit our publication?”
 “Yes.”

 “Is this [insert project or service here] in your wheelhouse?”
 “Yes!”

 I’ve rarely turned down opportunities that come my way because I’ve seen time and time again how little things can turn into bigger things.
 A one-off blogging assignment can turn into a regular writing gig.
 That random person you DM on Facebook could turn into a good friend and mentor.
 I’ve faked it ‘till I made it and googled my way through a variety of different assignments that were way out of my comfort zone at the time.

-The result?
 Well today, I can boast that I’ve written for amazing brands like Spotify and Patreon.
 I’ve been featured on podcasts and spoken on panels.
 And of course, I started this business.
 But seven years ago, I was writing recaps of shows like Degrassi